-1. Remove the motherboard node from the back of the chassis.
-It is not necessary to power down the system.
-2. Remove the ten screws securing the adapter card to the drawer and set them aside for later use.
-3. Remove the adapter card from the motherboard drawer.
+1. Remove the serverboard drawer from the chassis.
+2. Remove the screws securing the adapter card to the drawer and set them aside for later use.
+3. Remove the adapter card and from the serverboard drawer.

-Installing the Adapter Card
+Installing the MicroLP Card